 Hair dye stains should be treated differently depending on the kind of dye that has stained your skin.
 If the dye was a temporary rinse or a semi-permanent color, it will be much harder to remove.
 This is because dyes that aren't permanent actually work by staining the outer surface of your hair.
-In this case, the staining is the intended effect and such a stain is more stubborn.
+In this case, staining is the intended effect and it is more stubborn.
 Stains like these respond best to mineral oil and soap.

 Soaps and other cleansers remove hair dye from skin by emulsifying the oils that are naturally present on your skin.
 It is through this mechanism that they are able to remove dead skin cells, dirt, and chemicals from your skin, and hair dye is no exception.
 Soaps will often emulsify most of the hair dye as a first line of treatment for staining.

 If you use a soap or cleanser to remove hair dye stains, you need to choose one that is pH balanced and certified against skin irritation.
 Products that are free of fragrances and artificial colors are best because you don't want to irritate your skin while scrubbing away at the stain.
 You will likely need to scrub your hands a couple of times under warm water to remove most of the stain.